bartelsjoshuac/Corduroy/README.md

 ### *** Live GCS Demo instance ***
  - As of project submission on 12/08/24 a running instance is available on GCS at http://1.1.1.1:8000.
 This will remaining running through course completion, and can be restarted at request if it is not available (I am out of education credits).
- - Use the same usernames, passwords a testing a local instance.
+ - Use the same usernames, passwords a testing as a local instance.
 This site has the same test data but may have additional test data depending on how I left it.
 Same code, same sample test scenario.
+You get the idea.

 ## Samples (from Project 1 submission phase, before use of Alpine - historical)
 [Homepage](https://github.com/bartelsjoshuac/Corduroy/blob/main/docs/samples/homepage.png) &nbsp;&nbsp;&nbsp;